linroger/FinanceCompendium/II. Economics/International/International Economics/VIII - Applications and Policy/22 - Topics in International Macroeconomics.md

 The IMF was never set up to play the role it did during crises in Mexico, Asia and Russia in the 1990s and turmoil in Latin America since then.
 Even so, it will be called upon the instant a crisis in one country spreads to another.
 As imperfect as the IMF is, the world needs the economic equivalent of a fire brigade when markets plunge.

 There's much chatter about how global prosperity is reducing the need for billion-dollar IMF bailouts.
-As of March, IMF lending had shriveled to  $11.8 billion from a peak of$ 81 billion in 2004.
+As of March, IMF lending had shriveled to  \$11.8 billion from a peak of\$ 81 billion in 2004.
 A single nation, Turkey, accounted for about 75 percent of the IMF's portfolio.

 Isn't that a good thing?
 The IMF is like a paramedic: You hope you won't need one, but it's great that one is just a phone call away.
 Plenty of things could still go awry and necessitate a call to the IMF…